google/zx/README.md

 ## Experimental

-The zx also provides a few experimental functions.
-Please leave a feedback about those features in [the discussion](https://github.com/google/zx/discussions/299).
+The zx provides a few experimental functions.
+Please leave feedback about those features in [the discussion](https://github.com/google/zx/discussions/299).
 To enable new features via CLI pass `--experimental` flag.